Ents24/public-api-docs/blueprint/blueprint.md

                     "description": "Description text for the venue",
                     "type": "string"
                   },
+                  "events": {
+                    "description": "Upcoming events at the venue",
+                    "type": "array",
+                    "items": {
+                      "type": "object",
+                      "properties": {
+                        "id": {
+                          "description": "Unique identifier for an event",
+                          "type": "string"
+                        },
+                        "title": {
+                          "description": "Title of an event",
+                            "type": "string"
+                        },
+                        "startDateTime": {
+                          "description": "DEPRECATED IN BETA 2!
+RFC-3339 formatted start date and time for the event", "type": "string"
+                        },
+                        "endDateTime": {
+                          "description": "DEPRECATED IN BETA 2!
+RFC-3339 formatted end date and time for the event", "type": "string"
+                        },
+                        "startDate": {
+                          "description": "RFC-3339 formatted start date for the event", "type": "string"
+                        },
+                        "endDate": {
+                          "description": "RFC-3339 formatted end date for the event", "type": "string"
+                        },
+                        "startTimeString": {
+                          "description": "Start time string for the event", "type": "string"
+                        },
+                        "endTimeString": {
+                          "description": "End time string for the event", "type": "string"
+                        }
+                      },
+                      "required": ["id","title","startDate","endDate"]
+                    }
+                  },
                   "image": {
                     "description": "Single image asset for the venue", "type": "object",